wkumari/draft-vandergaast-edns-client-subnet/README.md

-   At least a dozen different client and server implementations had been written based on the original specification, first known as draft- vandergaast-edns-client-subnet [1].
-The protocol is in active
+   At least a dozen different client and server implementations had been written based on the original specification, first known as draft- vandergaast-edns-client-subnet [I-D.vandergaast-edns-client-subnet].

-Contavalli, et al.         Expires May 7, 2016                  [Page 3]
+Contavalli, et al.        Expires June 16, 2016                 [Page 3]

-Internet-Draft        Client Subnet in DNS Queries         November 2015
+Internet-Draft        Client Subnet in DNS Queries         December 2015

-   production use among several major Internet companies, a subset of which are listed at http://www.afasterinternet.com/participants.htm .
+   The protocol is in active production use among several major Internet companies, a subset of which are listed at [a_faster_internet].

    This document describes the protocol as it is used in the hope that new implementations can be as interoperable as those currently